 It is truly astonishing how many people have been misled by the term “free market” into overlooking the many harmful and coercive effects which this supposedly “free” market has on people and the world we live in.
 For the truth, which all the fanatical and ideologically-blinded advocates of free-market capitalism overlook, is that the supposedly “free” market is merely another of the many utopian dreams that have been advanced and implemented as the solution to humanity’s numerous problems and daily challenges.
 But anyone who is not blinded by this ideology should be able to see the many harmful effects of free-market capitalism, which include, but are not limited to, growing inequality on a very large scale, the elimination of well-paying jobs as human labour is replaced by machines or production is shifted to poorer countries, often due to the demands of the no-responsibility owners of large corporations for higher and higher profits, the widespread pollution of the environment, the depletion of natural and living resources, such as many fish and other marine stocks around the world, the reckless and unsustainable consumption of limited resources like oil, natural gas, and coal, a materialistic way of life that judges and classifies people according to the things they own and how much they own, the constant encouragement, to the point of manipulation, of consumers to buy and consume many things which they don’t need, reckless financial speculation that can destabilize both national economies and the global economy, and the constant pressure, along with the accompanying stress, to work harder, produce more, and be more efficient in order to keep up with or stay ahead of one’s competitors.

-The free market is not a living entity that exists apart from humanity; and neither is it more important than people’s lives, as if it were some sort of inanimate economic deity that must never be opposed, angered, contradicted, or restrained, as some free-market fanatics seem to think.
+The free market is not a living entity that exists apart from humanity; and neither is it more important than people’s lives, as if it were some sort of inanimate economic deity that must never be opposed, angered, modified, contradicted, or restrained, as some free-market fanatics believe.
 In other words, the free market should serve people, rather than the reverse, which is the situation that increasingly exists in many countries.
 This means that when the free market fails to improve people’s lives – when it subjugates and oppresses them and makes many of them worse off – then clearly it needs to be corrected, and some of the basic doctrines that underlie its operations modified or rejected.

 After the collapse of communism and the subsequent dominance of free-market capitalism as the only remaining credible economic doctrine, its mistaken policies have been adopted and implemented in more and more countries around the world.
 We are now seeing the many harmful effects of free-market capitalism, specifically of unbridled price competition, and the folly of preventing governments from checking and correcting the excesses of privately-owned corporations.
 For, unlike governments, corporations do not have the mandate to consider the effects of their actions on all people, including those who are harmed by their actions and decisions.
 Because free-market fanatics like Milton Friedman peremptorily declare that corporations should not consider anything other than the narrow and selfish interests of their shareholders, which is to make as much money as possible for these no-responsibility owners, it follows that governments must act to punish and restrain them whenever they do things that harm those who do not own corporate shares.
 For otherwise the fundamental principle on which all democracies are founded has been violated, by giving to a rich and powerful minority the legal right to harm others with impunity.

-We cannot afford to wait until the growing problems and grave inequalities which are due to this false ideological system lead to its collapse, just as communism collapsed when it became increasingly evident that it was not able to fulfill its lofty promises, and the hideous reality which it produced differed more and more from its unrealistic utopian dream.
+We cannot afford to wait until the growing problems and grave inequalities which are due to this false ideology lead to its collapse, just as communism collapsed when it became increasingly evident that it was not able to fulfill its lofty promises, and the hideous, totalitarian reality which it produced differed more and more from its unrealistic utopian dream.
 For to wait until capitalism collapses as a result of its mistaken beliefs and excesses would result in a great deal of preventable harm to both human beings and other living creatures.
 Unlike some social and economic radicals and revolutionaries, I am not arguing for the outright rejection of capitalism, for it is a system that has proven that it can produce a great deal of material wealth in an efficient manner, while providing vast numbers of people with the things they need in order to live meaningful and fulfilling lives.
-But it is abundantly clear that capitalism has many flaws and problems, and to ignore these problems, as the do-nothing, don’t-interfere, keep-your-hands-off, stick-your-head-in-the-sand, ideologically-blind free-market fanatics constantly urge, would be just as foolish as allowing the communists to lead entire countries on the road to social disorder and economic ruin, as happened in many countries during the course of the last century.
+But it is abundantly clear that capitalism has many flaws and problems, and to ignore these problems, as the do-nothing, don’t-interfere, keep-your-hands-off, stick-your-head-in-the-sand, just-trust-us-because-we-know-what-is-best, ideologically-blind free-market fanatics constantly urge, would be just as foolish as allowing the communists to lead entire countries on the road to social disorder and economic ruin, as happened in many countries during the course of the last century.